bmaupin/micro-beyond-earth/README.md

 ## About

-Play Beyond Earth much more quickly, primarily by shrinking the maps to a very small size.
+This is a mod to Sid Meier's Civilization: Beyond Earth to allow much shorter games, primarily by shrinking the maps to an extremely small size and also by adding additional game options.

 #### Features